-Know what customers say is the biggest frustration with inbound call centers?
+Know what customers say is the biggest frustration with inbound Call Center Performance?

 It’s being left on hold.
 That’s right.
 Being left on hold.

 More than 40% of today’s customers say it’s their biggest frustration.

 Long hold times also frustrate businesses.
 It costs them $130 billion in lost productivity annually.

 That’s a lot of productivity to lose—no matter what your industry.

 Several ways exist to ease a customer’s on-hold frustration and boost call center performance simultaneously.

 One way is to provide a call-back option at your inbound call center.